4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - Centralized pool with rate parameters that you can set
+Centralized pool with rate parameters that you can set